amtrbl/tic-tac-toe/README.md

-# tic-tac-toe
+# tic-tac-toe (WIP)
+This project is still a work in progress.

-basic tic tac toe game (+ implementing ai opponent later on)
+Currently a basic tic tac toe game, will be implementing an ai opponent later on.